Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Transductive Conformal Predictors

+\paragraph{From Standard to Transductive Conformal Prediction (TCP).} Standard conformal prediction (CP) constructs a \emph{per-input} prediction set that contains the true label with probability at least $1-\alpha$, under exchangeability.
+Formally, consider a sequence of labeled examples $Z_{1}^{m}=((X_i,Y_i):i\in[m])$, where $X_i\in\gX, Y_i\in\gY$ with $M$ distinct classes, i.e., $|\gY|=M$, and a test sample $X_{m+1}$ with unknown true label $Y_{m+1}$.
+Standard CP produces a set $\Gamma^{\alpha}(X_{m+1})$ that satisfy \emph{marginal coverage}: $\P(Y_{m+1} \notin \Gamma^{\alpha}(X_{m+1})) \leq \alpha.$ These sets are obtained by thresholding p-values: for each input, all labels with p-value above $\alpha$ are included.
+A popular variant, split CP \citep{Papadopoulos2002-hw,lei2018distribution}, computes these p-values using a pretrained predictor and a separate calibration set.
+More generally, CP can be formalized through \emph{transducers}, which map sequences of labeled examples to p-values in $[0,1]$, providing a unified view of conformal methods.

+While the \emph{marginal} guarantee of standard CP is often sufficient for isolated decisions, many applications require system-level guarantees, such as maintaining a global missed-detection constraint in autonomous driving or ensuring consistency in ranking tasks \citep{Fermanian2025-transduc-ranking}.
+In these settings, a single error can invalidate the entire outcome, motivating \emph{joint} guarantees.
+Transductive conformal prediction (TCP) addresses this by constructing a joint prediction set for the whole test batch \citep{Vovk2013-transductive-pred,vovk_algorithmic_2022}.
+Given $Z_1^m$ and a batch of test samples $X_{m+1}^{m+n} = (X_{m+1},\dots,X_{m+n})$, a (transductive) confidence predictor outputs a set of candidate label vectors $(\mY_{m+1},\dots,\mY_{m+n})$ such that the error probability of the predictor $P_e$ is bounded

-If the confidence predictor satisfies the significance level $\alpha$, then $P_e\leq \alpha$.
-We say the predictor has the confidence $1-\alpha$.
-It is noteworthy that some works use the False Coverage Proportion (FCP) as the error \cite{Fermanian2025-transduc-ranking}.
-This error corresponds to the average error per-test sample, instead of the error over the whole test set.
-This definition is more relaxed than the one we use and used in \cite{vovk_algorithmic_2022}, e.g., see Section 4.5.2.
-See Appendix \ref{supp:comparison} for the classical definition of transductive conformal prediction.
+If the predictor satisfies the significance level $\alpha$, we say it has confidence $1-\alpha$.
+Some works instead use the \emph{False Coverage Proportion (FCP)} as the error \citep{Fermanian2025-transduc-ranking}, which measures the average per-sample error rather than the joint error over the entire test set.
+This is a more relaxed criterion than the one adopted here and in \citep{vovk_algorithmic_2022} (see Appendix~\ref{supp:comparison} for details).

+Operationally, TCP extends the conformal principle from single examples to sequences: instead of computing p-values for individual labels, we compute them for entire candidate label sequences using \emph{transductive conformity scores}.
+These scores assess how well a proposed joint labeling fits the observed data and the test batch.
+Thresholding these p-values yields a joint confidence set that guarantees coverage for all test points simultaneously.
+A common baseline is to aggregate per-sample p-values via Bonferroni: build $\Gamma^{\alpha/n}(X_{m+i})$ for each test point and take the Cartesian product $\prod_{i=1}^n \Gamma^{\alpha/n}(X_{m+i})$, which satisfies~\eqref{eq:tcp_coverage} but can be inefficient as $n$ grows (cf.~our experiments).

+\paragraph{Efficiency vs.\ Confidence.} While~\eqref{eq:tcp_coverage} guarantees \emph{confidence}, practitioners also care about \emph{efficiency}: how large the joint prediction set is on average.
+These two objectives are inherently in tension, and understanding this trade-off is among the main objectives of this work.
+To that end, we measure efficiency by the cardinality of $\Gamma^{\alpha}(Z_{1}^{m},X_{m+1}^{m+n})$, though our results extend to some other notions of efficiency (see Appendix~\ref{sec:eff-conf-general}).
+Of particular interest is the \emph{efficiency rate}, which captures the exponential growth of the expected prediction set size as the number of test samples $n$ increases.